ruthgrace/meetup_automation/README.md

 ## Security Notes

 - The script stores Chrome profile data in the `chrome_profile` directory
-- VNC password is required for manual login mode
 - Never share your Meetup credentials or Chrome profile data